iGerman00/koutube/README.md

 ## Parameters
 - `nothumb` to disable embedding the thumbnail, may help fix video cropping on mobile Discord clients
 - `shorts` - treats the video as shorts
+- `dislikes` - shows dislikes, requests from [Return YouTube Dislike](https://github.com/Anarios/return-youtube-dislike) and is a bit slow

 Example usage:
 ```